-- 13. The PDO-level indicators are the following: - a.
+- 14. The final project outcomes will be assessed through the PDO, and intermediate-level indicators as detailed in the Results Framework (RF).
+The PDO-level indicators are the following: - a.
 Percentage increase in harvested yield of targeted crops. - b.
 Percentage increase of produced commodities in targeted value chains marketed by participating producers. - c.
 Food Consumption Score. - d.
 Number of farmers adopting improved agricultural technology, disaggregated by gender.